 The Second Vatican Council here teaches that peace is not just an absence of war but is a fruit of justice and love.
 It can never be established by law alone but depends on virtue that grows and is maintained by constant effort in response to the gift of God.
 This teaching is found in the Pastoral Constitution on the Church in the Modern World of Vaticn II, Gaudium et Spes.

 Peace is not the mere absence of war or the simple maintenance of a balance of power between forces, nor can it be imposed at the dictate of absolute power.
 It is called, rightly and properly, a work of justice.
 It is the product of order, the order implanted in human society by its divine founder, to be realized in practice as men hunger and thirst for ever more perfect justice.

 The common good of the human race is subject to the eternal law as its primary principle, but its requirements in practice keep changing with the passage of time.
 The result is that peace is never established finally and for ever; the building up of peace has to go on all the time.
 Again, the human will is weak and wounded by sin; the search for peace therefore demands from each individual constant control of the passions, and from legitimate authority untiring vigilance.

-This excerpt from the Second Vatican Council’s Pastoral Constitution on the Church in the Modern World (Gaudium et Spes, 78) is used in the Roman Office of Readings for the 31st Sunday in Ordinary Time.
+This excerpt from the Second Vatican Council’s Pastoral Constitution on the Church in the Modern World (Gaudium et Spes, 78) on peace as the fruit of justice appears in the Roman Office of Readings for the 31st Sunday in Ordinary Time.